• Skip to main content

 Research Facts on Chips and Type 2 Diabetes

-It’s no secret that processed snack foods like chips don’t have much of a place in a healthy diet, especially not a low carb diabetes diet.
+It’s no secret that processed snack foods like chips don’t have much of a place in a healthy diet, especially not a blood sugar-friendly diet.

 Best Type of Chips to Eat